burkey.co est. a long time ago

 free(s);

 Returns a new heap-allocated string with leading and trailing whitespace removed.
 The caller is responsible for freeing the returned string.
+For a non-allocating slice, use lfstr_trim_view.

-char *str_trim(const char *str);
+char *lfstr_trim(const char *str);

 /* Usage */

-char *s = str_trim(" hello ");
+char *s = lfstr_trim(" hello ");

 // s: "hello"